samirthanedar/samirthanedar.github.io/_posts/2020-09-14-Demographics-Election-Forecast-Model.md

 1. Total percentage of 30-44 year olds
 1. Total percentage of 45-64 year olds
 1. Total percentage of people aged 65 and above
-1. Total percentage of whites
+1. Total percentage of Whites
 1. Total percentage of African Americans
 1. Total percentage of Asians
 1. Total percentage of Hispanics